ivanvorobei/SPIndicator/README.md

     <img src="https://cdn.ivanvorobei.io/github/spindicator/v1.6/bottom-present.png?version=1" height="180"/>
 </p>

 Mimicrate for the indicator which appears when silent mode is turned on / off.
-Availalbe 2 animated presets: `done` & `error`.
+Availabe 2 animated presets: `done` & `error`.
 Also supports custom images and presentations from top, center & bottom sides.

 To get an alert like in Apple music, use this library instead [SPAlert](https://github.com/ivanvorobei/SPAlert).